Family of missing boy was elated, then devastated by hoax

 “It’s like reliving that day all over again, and Timmothy’s father is devastated once again, as are we,” said the boy’s aunt Kara Jacobs, her voice choked with emotion.

-Authorities said the person claiming to be 14-year-old Timmothy was actually a 23-year-old ex-convict who was recently released from an Ohio prison after serving time for burglary and vandalism.
+Authorities said the person claiming to be 14-year-old Timmothy was actually a 23-year-old ex-convict who was recently released from prison after serving time for burglary and vandalism.
+Brian Rini of Medina, Ohio, was jailed in Cincinnati and charged Friday with making false statements.
+The FBI said he had twice before made similar claims in which he falsely portrayed himself as a juvenile sex trafficking victim.

 Neither Jacobs nor the boy’s grandmother Alana Anderson tried to hide their disappointment as they struggled for composure during a brief news conference outside Anderson’s home in Antioch, about 60 miles north of Aurora.